fgonenc/CheckLieferungV6/README.md

 # CheckLieferungV6
 A Client-Side Java Swing Solution used in Project Management

-Uses geliefert.xls
+1- Uses geliefert.xls

-PDF file directory and files needed to display "Delivery Note" i.e. Lieferschein
+2- PDF file directory and files must exist to display a scanned "Delivery Note"

+3-